DiscontinuedUpdate: Salomon Speedcross 5

 - An updated version of the Contagrip rubber compound finds itself in the outsole as well.
 The new version of the Contagrip keeps the runner sure-footed on slippery or wet surfaces.
 This update is one reason the traction is simply unbelievable in this shoe.

 The fit of the Speedcross 4 is a trademark of this line.
 It has a slightly narrow to medium fit all over.
 The upper hugs the foot well in comfort and security.
 There is decent padding in the right areas of the shoe for the foot to be very comfortable.
 It runs true to size.

-The outsole of the Speedcross 4 uses the Contagrip rubber for superior traction, even on wet surfaces.
+Same as in the popular Salomon Speedcross 5, the outsole of the Speedcross 4 uses the Contagrip rubber for superior traction, even on wet surfaces.
 Giving the shoe exceptional bite on rugged terrains are the 6mm arrow-shaped lugs.
 The lugs face opposite each other for multi-directional grip.
 Because the shoe does not have a rock guard, the lugs act as a buffer against the often pointed or sharp objects on the trails.

 The midsole is a rather thick slice of molded EVA as the main cushioning material and added protection against the rough surfaces or objects on the trail.
 It covers the entire midsole and helps with the momentum from landing to toe-off.
 It also has standard durability and responsiveness.

 The Salomon Speedcross 4 is also equipped with the notable LT muscle compound.
 It is a lightweight EVA cushioning material that absorbs impact forces in every step.

 A removable Ortholite sockliner is also inserted into the midsole of the shoe.
 It is meant to provide an odor-free environment and it has an anti-bacterial element to keep the foot healthy and fresh.
 The sockliner is also designed to give additional underfoot cushioning.